sergiojrr/sergiojrr/README.md

 - 👾👩🏻‍💻 My main goal is to become an Developer Web and Software Engineer

 ### Knowledge n Study
-🕵🏻‍♀️ Full-Stack Web Developer (course)
+🕵🏻‍♀️ Full-Stack Web Developer and Software  Enginner (course)

 💻 Operating Systems